PeaBeeJay/ess-helm-script/README.md

   - ufw + firewall rules
     - TCP 80, 443, 30001, and UDP 30002 must be allowed.
 OpenSSH is also configured.
   - traefik
+  - K3s kubernetes cluster
   - Helm Charts

 The only steps you need to complete outside of this script are pointing your domain to your server.

 ### Matrix Authentication Service

 This script configures MAS (matrix authentication service) to allow users to create their own accounts.
-The default installation assumes you will make a username and password for every member joining your server.
+The default installation from the official ESS github assumes you will make a username and password for every member joining your server.
+I find this annoying, so I allow users to create their own accounts.

 To add security, I configure MAS with **registration keys**.

 When setting up an account, a new user will be prompted to enter a registration key, which needs to be created in the admin panel.
 Keys can be setup with multiple options such as being one time use, or expiring after a certain amount of days if they haven't been used.